rage/programming-23/data/part-10/4-application-development.md

 Please implement this addition with respect to the current structure of the program.
 This means that in the `PhoneBookApplication` class you should add an appropriate helper method to allow for the new functionality, and also add a new branch to the `while` loop.
 In the `PhoneBook` class you should add a method which allows for searching with a number.

+**NB:** if you test your program a lot and end up with lots of different numbers stored in the `phonebook.txt` file, there is a chance the local tests will not be passed, as conflicting data is read from the file as the app starts.
+You can try emptying the contents of any `phonebook.txt` files you find in the directory for the exercise before running the local tests.
+Which one of the files is used by your program may depend on your Visual Studio Code settings.
+Please have a look at the explanation in [part 6](/part-6/1-reading-files#what-if-visual-studio-code-cannot-find-my-file).
+The tests on the server should still pass normally, if your solution is correct.

 </programming-exercise>

 ## Objects in a dictionary